What’s the lowdown?

-Levonelle and ellaOne – 2 types of emergency contraceptive pill – both contain progesterone, a synthetic form of the naturally occurring hormone progestin.
+Levonelle and ellaOne are two types of emergency contraceptive pill.
 Whilst research suggests exposure to oestrogen may be a risk factor for thrush, the morning after pill doesn’t contain this hormone.

 Hormonal changes, such as those experienced during pregnancy, may result in thrush.
 But as for the possibility of the morning after pill causing thrush?
 The evidence just isn’t there yet.